 Search The Website

-ALL Gold Pass holders do not have front of the line access for autographs.
-Gold Pass holders will need to wait in the same lines as general attendees for Friday/Saturday autograph sessions.
-A special VIP autograph session will be held on Sunday of the convention.
+ALL Gold and Premiere Pass holders do not have front of the line access for autographs.
+Gold and Premiere Pass holders will need to wait in the same lines as general attendees for Friday/Saturday/Sunday general autograph sessions.
+A special VIP autograph session will be held on Sunday of the convention after the VIP Brunch for Gold Pass Holders Only.

 In an effort to predict wait times for autograph lines and to allow our attendees and guests to have as much fun as possible at San Japan, the following guidelines should be observed.